Phantom-Atom/ACM-projects/README.md

 # ASCIIfy

 ASCII(American Standard Code for Information Interchange) is a common encoding format used for representing strings and text data in computers.
 I have used ASCII Characters' strings to draw an image by making a character map of ASCII characters in an increasing order of their brightness.
 I also added colors to the ASCII characters and then saved the output.
+Tried to work with different kinds of image formats like jpeg and webp.

 Libraries used - Pillow, Math.